 New Start Recovery Solutions is located in San Jose in the heart of the Bay Area.
 We have affordable, confidential and effective addiction rehab.

-Serving Silicon Valley and the Bay Area – New Start Recovery Solutions provides professional intervention, medical detox and addiction recovery in the cities of Palo Alto, Mountain View, Los Altos, Los Altos Hills, Stanford, Menlo Park and surrounding areas.
+Serving the East Bay, Silicon Valley and the Bay Area – New Start Recovery Solutions provides professional intervention, medical detox and addiction recovery in the cities of Palo Alto, Mountain View, Los Altos, Los Altos Hills, Stanford, Menlo Park, Concord and surrounding areas.